How to Set Short-Term and Long-Term Goals for Your Restaurant

-As a restaurant owner or manager, how many hours a day do you spend exporting and updating Excel sheets to gauge the success of your restaurant?
+As a restaurant owner or manager, how many hours a week do you spend exporting and updating Excel sheets to gauge the success of your restaurant?

 The truth is, restaurant numbers can tell any story you want them to tell.
-By setting short and long term goals for your restaurant you can dive into the good, the bad, and the ugly of your restaurant sales and menu analytics.
+But in order to tell the right story and set yourself up for success, you need to set short-term and long-term goals.
+By doing so, you can dive into the good, the bad, and the ugly of your restaurant sales and menu analytics.

-Net sales equals gross sales minus discounts, and it can be a pain to calculate every day, rifling through yesterday’s receipts.
-If you could access that number from anywhere at any time, you could focus less on finding those numbers and more on increasing those numbers.
+Net sales equals gross sales minus discounts, and it can be a pain to calculate every day if you’re stuck rifling through yesterday’s receipts.
+If you’re able to access that number from anywhere at any time through your restaurant analytics platform, you can focus less on finding those numbers and more on increasing those numbers.

 Restaurant Goal: Increase net sales by 5% month over month

 Sometimes it’s helpful to zoom in a bit and see a daily snapshot of your net restaurant sales.
 It can help you see what promotions are or aren't working and figure out where you can lean in and give sales a boost.